MarkusSagen/keras_classifier/README.md

 # Machine Learning Engineer Home Assignment
+A simple image classifier:
 A home assignment for the machine learning engineer position at Peltarion
-A simple image classifier API

 ## Overview
 - Clone repository